About the Club

 About Aikido

-Aikido does not depend on raw speed or brute strength, but rather emphasizes timing (kokyu), distance (ma-ai), and the extension of centered, whole-body energy ( kiai).
+Aikido does not depend on raw speed or brute strength but rather emphasizes timing (kokyu), distance (ma-ai), and the extension of centered, whole-body energy ( kiai).
 In Aikido, we do not seek to destroy an attacker; rather, we destroy an attack, rendering it useless, through an almost infinite combination of 4 essential types of techniques: Dynamic throws (nage-waza), strikes (atemi-waza), pinning techniques (osae-waza) and joint locking techniques (kansetsu-waza).

 Learning how to safely receive an attack is also part of Aikido and is key in studying more advanced techniques.
-Beginners are instructed first and foremost in how to fall safely, and how to move the body properly, and introduced to simple techniques which utilize these basic movements.
+Beginners are instructed first and foremost in how to fall safely and how to move the body properly, and are introduced to simple techniques which utilize these basic movements.
 Gradually, a greater intensity and complexity of Aikido practice is introduced, at a level suited to the individual student’s development.

 Because much of Aikido’s basic body movement (tai-sabaki) is drawn from Japanese Swordsmanship, Aikido training at Northwestern University Aikido Club involves both empty-hand (toshu-waza) and weapons practice (buki-waza).
 The traditional Aikido training weapons – the wooden sword (bokken), wooden staff (jo) and wooden knife (tanto) – are utilized regularly.